Habits vs Goals vs New Year’s Resolutions for 2022

 - Take More Bubble Baths = Practice Better Self Care

 Habits vs Goals aren’t really a competition.
-Creating better habits are an excellent way to achieve your goals.
+Creating better habits is an excellent way to achieve your goals.
 How many times have you set goals, only to eventually give up on them?
 Maybe you set a goal to lose 20 pounds this year.
 But by the middle of the year, you’ve given up completely.
 If this sounds familiar, it might be because you are trying to achieve your goals in the wrong way.
 Following through with your goals means you need to know the right way to achieve them.
 In other words, you need a goal setting success plan.

 For 2022 – I encourage you to ask yourself the question: